keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 In this guide, we started off by writing a data loader using the KerasCV bounding box specification.
-Following this, we assembled a production grade data augmentation pipeline using the module `KerasCV` preprocessing layers in <50 lines of code.
+Following this, we assembled a production grade data augmentation pipeline using KerasCV preprocessing layers in <50 lines of code.
 We constructed a RetinaNet and trained for an epoch.

 KerasCV object detection components can be used independently, but also have deep